ignatandrei/PackageAnalyzer/README.md

 # PackageAnalyzer

 Analyzer for .NET solution / projects .
-Latest version 8.2024.429.0700
+It shows relations in projects / packages / commits .

+Please read the Wiki at https://github.com/ignatandrei/packageAnalyzer/wiki/

 ## Install as local tool